Sk3pper/weeklycalendar/README.md

 # weeklycalendar

-Generate weekly calendar in Markdown table.
+Generate weekly calendar in Markdown and HTML table.
 Written in Python3.

 ## Usage